 Whether you sell in a country with multiple official languages (what up, Canada) or you’re dreaming of owning your own global empire, you’ll need to localize your online store’s content for your target audience.
 And you’re probably looking for something better than a $5.00 translation.

-With Ecwid, now your entire storefront can be multilingual.
-Set up translations for product names and descriptions, options, category names and descriptions.
+With Ecwid by Lightspeed, your entire storefront can be multilingual.
+Set up translations for product names and descriptions, options, category names and descriptions, shipping methods, and more.

 How to Prepare for Your Multilingual Online Storefront